Frosty the Snowman (1969 TV Short)

-Professor Hinkle: Like - a new hat, maybe?
+The Magician: Like - a new hat, maybe?
 Ohh, yes, sir!
 Goodbye, everyone!
-Sorry to lose and run, but I've got to get busy writing.
-Busy!
-Busy!
-Busy!
+Sorry to lose and run, but I've got to get busy writing, busy, busy, busy!

-Professor Hinkle: Voila, the eggs have turned into... messy, messy, messy!
+The Magician: And voila, the eggs have turned into...

 Frosty: Whew!
 Stay in here much longer and I'll really make a splash in the world.

-Santa Claus: Don't cry, Karen, Frosty's not gone for good.
-You see, he was made out of Christmas snow and Christmas snow can never disappear completely.
-It sometimes goes away for almost a year at a time and takes the form of spring and summer rain.
+Santa Claus: Too late?
+Why, nonsense.
+Ohh, don't cry, Karen.
+Frosty's not gone for good.
+You see, he was made out of Christmas snow, and Christmas snow can never disappear completely.
+Oh, yet sometimes it goes away for almost a year at a time, and takes the form of spring and summer rain.
 But you can bet your boots that when a good, jolly December wind kisses it, it will turn into Christmas snow all over again.

 Karen: Yes, but...
 He was my friend.